What Does it Take to Be a Credit Analyst?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In the United States, there were 73,800 jobs for Credit Analyst in 2016.
+In 2016, there was an estimated number of 73,800 jobs in the United States for Credit Analyst.
 New jobs are being produced at a rate of 8.3% which is above the national average.
 The Bureau of Labor Statistics predicts 6,100 new jobs for Credit Analyst by 2026.
-Due to new job openings and attrition, there will be an average of 6,800 job openings in this field each year.
+There will be an estimated 6,800 positions for Credit Analyst per year.